Updated August 30, 2021

 Supporting documents related to tax filing, such as anything that supports income, expenses, or deduction, can be discarded after seven years.
 However, these documents might have a longer retention requirement by non-federal organizations such as insurance companies, state or local agencies, and creditors, so it’s very important to be cautious and consult a qualified advisor when considering discarding any records.
 Here is a good resource for when you’re starting to think about when you can discard certain documents.

 Because each state in the United States has its own guidelines on what documentation must be kept and for how long, it’s important to understand what responsible document retention compliance looks like for your organization.
 Once you’ve done some research on what specific needs your organization must meet, creating a document retention policy can help prevent compliance disasters down the line.
 This policy should be reviewed and followed by all members of your organization.
 A well-formed document retention policy should include:

 - A set of general guidelines of what needs to be kept and for how long

 - An exception for documents relevant to litigation (as all relevant documents must be kept in the event of a legal challenge arising)

 - A set of rules for how to manage and backup all relevant digital documentation and records

 Although it might seem like extra headache and an overabundance of caution, practicing good record keeping and retention will help your sanctuary immensely as your organization grows and matures.
-It is much less stressful to develop good habits early rather than the day an audit notice finds its way into your mailbox!
+It is much less stressful to develop good habits early rather than scrambling to assemble past documentation the day an audit notice finds its way into your mailbox!